vidhya03/my-useful-commands/content/posts/metallb/index.en.md

 ## Why - MetalLB

  - Kubernetes lacks a native implementation of network load-balancers (Services of type LoadBalancer) for bare metal clusters.
- - The built-in Network LB implementations in Kubernetes are designed to work with IaaS platforms like `GCP, AWS, and Azure`.
+ - The built-in Network LB implementations in Kubernetes are designed to work with IaaS platforms like **GCP, AWS, and Azure**.
- - When attempting to create Load Balancers in a bare metal environment using the built-in Network LB implementations, they will remain in a "pending" state indefinitely.
+ - When attempting to create Load Balancers in a bare metal environment using the built-in Network LB implementations, they will remain in a **pending** state indefinitely.
  - This limitation can lead to scalability and high availability issues for organizations running Kubernetes on bare metal hardware.

 ## Prerequisites